dce/pandoc-talk/README.md

 * Pandoc is written in Haskell, and [the source][8] is pretty fun to look through if you're a certain kind of person.

 So install Pandoc with your package manager of choice and give it a shot.
 I think you'll find it unexpectedly useful.

-[^1]: My writing process is (generally):

-    1. Write down an idea in my notebook
-    2. Gradually add a series of bullet points (this can sometimes take awhile)
-    3. Once I feel like I have a solid outline, copy that into a Markdown file
-    4. Start collecting links (in the `[1]:` footnote style)
-    5. Write a intro
-    6. Convert the bullet points to headers, edit + rearrange
-    7. Fill in all the sections, write jokes, etc.
-    8. Write a conclusion
-    9. Create a Gist, get feedback from the team
-    10. Convert Markdown to HTML, copy to clipboard (`cat [file] | pandoc -t html | pbcopy`)
-    11. Create a new post in Craft, add a text section, flip to code view, paste clipboard contents
-    12. Fill in the rest of the post metadata
-    13. 🚢

-[^2]: I've actually got this wired up as a Vim command in `.vimrc`:

-    ```
-    command Mdpreview ! cat %
-          \ | pandoc -t html
-          \ > /tmp/output.html
-          \ && open /tmp/output.html
-          \ && read -n 1
-          \ && rm /tmp/output.html
-    ```

 [1]: https://pandoc.org/
 [2]: https://github.com/xwmx/pandoc-ruby